New Zealand have been spoilt with great full-backs, and Don Clarke was one of them

-All told, Clarke scored 781 points in 89 games for New Zealand – a national record until surpassed by Grant Fox in 1988 – and a host of opponents had reason to curse his intervention with the boot.
-In 1959 the Lions scored four (three-point) tries to nil at Dunedin but lost to six Clarke penalties, whilst two years later in Wellington he landed an extraordinary kick to beat France; in an 80mph gale, he aimed the ball along the 25-yard line from wide out and saw the wind take it through the posts.
+In 1959, the Lions scored four (three-point) tries to nil at Dunedin but lost controversially to six Clarke penalties.
+Whilst two years later in Wellington, he landed an extraordinary kick to beat France; in an 80mph gale, he aimed the ball along the 25-yard line from wide out and saw the wind take it through the posts.
 “It was the most unbelievable kick I’ve ever seen,” wrote the late Terry McLean.

-His Test points include two goals from a mark, a scoring method long since outlawed.
-One of only two All Blacks to achieve a ‘full house’ in a Test, Clarke was one of five brothers to play for Waikato, and he was also a fine pace bowler, taking 117 first-class wickets for Northern Districts.
+One of the few to achieve a ‘full house’ in a Test, Clarke was one of five brothers to play for Waikato.
+He was also a fine pace bowler, taking 117 first-class wickets for Northern Districts.

-Against the 1959 Lions he became the first All Black full-back to score a Test try – in New Zealand’s 98th Test – and in eight years was never dropped.
-He lost just four times in 31 tests.
-Sir Wilson Whineray, Clarke’s captain in all but six of his Tests, said: “He was like a huge energy force behind you and could have a devastating effect on the opposition.”
+Against the 1959 Lions he became the first All Black full-back to score a Test try – in New Zealand’s 98th Test – and in eight years he was never dropped, missing just two Tests through injury.
+All told, he lost just four times in 31 Internationals.

-Clarke emigrated to South Africa in the 1970s and set up a tree-felling business, before passing away in 2002.
+Don Clarke emigrated to South Africa in the 1970s and set up a tree-felling business, before passing away in Johannesburg in 2002.

 Follow Rugby World on Facebook, Instagram and Twitter.